maxmckenzie/bristol-fashion/README.md

 You can include just the CDN if you would like to https://bristol-fashion.now.sh/styles.css

-Including this in your head will include all of the CSS and all of the browser defaults that come with it
+Including this in your head will include all of the CSS and all of the browser defaults that come with it.

 ```
 <link rel="stylesheet" href="https://bristol-fashion.now.sh/styles.css">